Lucyjpjones/lj-fscr/testing.md

 - [**PEP8 online check**](http://pep8online.com/checkresult)

-I'm ignoring any warnings on migration files since these are automatically generated files so may ignore style rules for efficiency reasons.
+    I have chosen to ignore any warnings on migration files since these are automatically generated files so may ignore style rules for efficiency reasons.
 Also as developers, we usually don't need to touch them so they don't need to be perfectly readable.

     `DJ01 Avoid using null=True on string-based fields`

-I decided not to remove from my code as
+    As referenced on [stackoverflow](https://stackoverflow.com/questions/59836736/django-why-only-string-based-field-cant-have-null-true), Django allows the use of NULL in string-based fields but it is suggested to avoid it and use '' to represent the empty value.
+As in most cases both values (NULL and '') represent the same thing for string-based fields I have chosen to disregard this warning.

     `E501 line too long`

     This error has been fixed on the majority of my code but some lines have been left to avoid breaking up variables.

     `F401 'checkout.signals' imported but unused`
     `F841 local variable 'e' is assigned to but never used`

 ## [&#8679;](#testing)
 ---